mpygruu/wordle-clone/README.md

 The goal of the game is to guess randomly chosen, five letter long word.
 You have six tries to guess it.

 Write the word you want to check using your keyboard and press enter after providing all five letters.
-Then some letters will be colorised in one of three colors below:
+Then provided letters will be colorised in one of three colors below:

 * Grey letter means that it is non-existent in the chosen word.
 * Yellow letter means that the letter exists in the chosen word, but it is in incorrect position.